jayjasmine/web-form/README.md

 ## What WHS principles were followed while working on this project

-- Minimized likelihood of hazard or risk in working space (no cords across floor, spills or hazardous elements)
+- Minimised likelihood of hazard or risk in working space (no cords across floor, spills or hazardous elements)
 - Ergonomic workstation equipment (chair, monitor, desk)
 - Healthy work environment (fresh air, natural and bright lighting)